nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [Kubesploit](#kubesploit)

 ## K8s Tools
+* [downloadkubernetes.com: Download Kubernetes 🌟](https://www.downloadkubernetes.com/) An easier way to get the binaries you need
 * [ramitsurana/awesome-kubernetes: Tools 🌟](https://github.com/ramitsurana/awesome-kubernetes#configuration)
 * [VMware octant](https://github.com/vmware/octant) A web-based, highly extensible platform for developers to better understand the complexity of Kubernetes clusters.
     * [octant.dev](https://octant.dev/) Visualize your Kubernetes workloads.
 Octant is an open source developer-centric web interface for Kubernetes that lets you inspect a Kubernetes cluster and its applications.